 Cellule was prompted by the homophone of “cell” and “cel” – short for “celluloid”, the clear plastic sheet used in production of traditional cartoons.

 Thale Cress is a tiny mustard green.
 Its seeds are smaller than a millimeter wide, but each seed is made of approximately 5,500 cells.
 So, I created an animation with 5,500 cels.
-With approximately 24 cells shown per second, a Thale Cress seed is 3 minutes and 53 seconds long.
+At 24 cells per second, a Thale Cress seed is 3 minutes and 53 seconds long.